lsandini/cgmsim-site/docs/operate/pump.md

 ```

 <br>
-Just as a reminder, the **"surprise"** feature is aan automatic meal completing the 200g of carbs goal at 11:30PM, use with caution :smile:
+Just as a reminder, the **"surprise"** feature is an automatic meal completing the 200g of carbs goal at 11:30PM, use with caution :smile: